 - The acquiring publisher contacts Crossref to initiate an ownership transfer.

 When requesting a DOI ownership transfer, the acquiring publisher must send us confirmation that the disposing publisher is aware of and agrees with the ownership transfer.
-Title transfers that have been posted to the Transfer notification list will be accepted.
+Title transfers that have been posted to the Transfer notification list or the ISSN portal will be accepted.
 Otherwise, the confirmation may be an email from the disposing publisher to the acquiring publisher that is forwarded to email@example.com.

 - Crossref updates the title and DOI ownership in the system.